pablodecm/phd_thesis/src/103_chapter_3.md

 $\epsilon^{\mathcal{C}_i}_j(\boldsymbol{\theta}_k)$ is accounted by adding absolute shifts or multiplying marginal effects.

-Even assumming that the marginal description when a single parameter of interest varies is accurate, which is not ensured by the interpolation, and the effect of each parameter is factorised in $p_j(\boldsymbol{x} | \boldsymbol{\theta})$,
+Even assuming that the marginal description when a single parameter of interest varies is accurate, which is not ensured by the interpolation, and the effect of each parameter is factorised in $p_j(\boldsymbol{x} | \boldsymbol{\theta})$,